Emergent Spin Supersolids in Frustrated Quantum Materials: Discussion and Outlook

-Y.H. thanks Wei Li for the fruitful discussions.
+\textbf{Acknowledgments} Y.H. thanks Wei Li for the fruitful discussions.
 This work was supported by JSPS KAKENHI (Grant Nos.~JP21H04446, JP24K00576, and JP24K02948) from MEXT, Japan.
 Additional support was provided by JST CREST (Grant No. JPMJCR19J4), JST COI-NEXT (Grant No. JPMJPF2221), and the Program for Promoting Research of the Supercomputer Fugaku (Grant No. MXP1020230411) from MEXT, Japan.
-We also acknowledge support from the RIKEN TRIP initiative (RIKEN Quantum) and the COE Research Grant in Computational Science from Hyogo Prefecture and Kobe City through the Foundation for Computational Science.
-S.M. is financially supported by JSPS KAKENHI No. 24K00576 from MEXT, Japan.
+The authors also acknowledge support from the RIKEN TRIP initiative (RIKEN Quantum) and the COE Research Grant in Computational Science from Hyogo Prefecture and Kobe City through the Foundation for Computational Science.
 Numerical calculations were partially performed using the HOKUSAI supercomputer at RIKEN under Project ID Nos.~RB240054 and RB250023.
 The numerical DMRG calculations were carried out using the ITensor library~\cite{itensor}.
+The numerical data shown in this review is openly available~\cite{datalink}.